Operation Hiroshima: Prelude

-In October 1967 the Nigerian Gen. Murtala Mohammed began bombardment of Onitsha and later led a 10-boat armada across the Niger River into the city.
+In October 1967 Col Murtala Mohammed of the Nigerian Army began bombardment of Onitsha and later led a 10-boat armada across the Niger River into the city.
 Nigerian soldiers looted and burned the Onitsha market to the ground, which gave the Biafrans time to re-organize and mount a counter-attack.
 The Biafrans managed to re-capture the city after a pincer movement from north and south devastated the Nigerian 2nd Division.
 After two more failed invasion attempts, Gen. Mohammed moved north and crossed the Niger River at Idah.
 The Nigerian 2nd Division and 6th Battalion moved south-west from Enugu and managed to get within 20 km of Onitsha by January 1968.
 On 24 March, the final battle for Onitsha lasted less than 24 hours before the Biafrans were forced to retreat to Nnewi.
 Ever since the beginning of the war, both Biafran and white mercenary officers had been struggling against each other for various reasons.
 In November 1968 the Biafran Gen. Alexander Madiebo and Vice President Philip Effiong managed to convince President Odumegwu Ojukwu to order the 4th Commando Brigade at Umuahia to mount an offensive against Nigerian positions at Onitsha through open terrain.